invopop/ctxi18n/README.md

 `ctxi18n` is heavily influenced by the Ruby i18n gem and aims to make it internationalization in Go applications as straightforward as in Ruby.

-As the name suggests, `ctxi18n` focusses on making i18n methods accessible via the application's context for a given incoming request.
+As the name suggests, `ctxi18n` focusses on making i18n methods accessible via the application's context.
 I18n should be as quick and easy to use as possible, so this package provides a set of helper methods with short names and parameter lists.

 Key Features:

 - Loads locale files in YAML, like Ruby i18n.
+- Makes it easy to associate a locale object with the current context.
 - Supports Go's embed FS to load data from inside binary.
 - Short method names and usage to Gettext like `i18n.T()` or `i18n.N()`.
 - Support for simple interpolation using keys, e.g. `Some %{key} text`